-Personal Protective Equipment Staff and Students \Students are required to supply their own cloth face mask.
+Personal Protective Equipment Staff and Students Students are required to supply their own cloth face mask.

-- Facial coverings may be homemade or disposable level-one (basic) grade surgical masks. - Facial coverings will always be worn by staff except for meals unless they are medically unable to tolerate one. - Facial coverings will always be worn in hallways and common areas by pre K-8 students in the building except for during meals unless they are medically unable to tolerate one. - All students in grades K-8 will wear a mask when walking through hallways, bathrooms, and during enrichment classes. - K/1: Within the classroom, they may wear a mask or shield at parent preference.
-Teachers will not be responsible for following each parent's preference for a K-5 student but will try to support a parent preference for their K-5 child. - 2-5th grade students are strongly ENCOURAGED to wear a mask at all times. - 2-5th students will wear a mask when out of their seat/moving around the classroom. - 6-8th grade students will be REQUIRED to wear a face mask at all times except for eating.
+- Facial coverings may be homemade or disposable level-one (basic) grade surgical masks. - Facial coverings will always be worn by staff except for meals unless they are medically unable to tolerate one. - Facial coverings will always be worn in hallways and common areas by pre K-8 students in the building except for during meals unless they are medically unable to tolerate one. - All students in grades K-8 will wear a mask when walking through hallways, bathrooms, and during enrichment classes. - K-5th grade students are REQUIRED to wear a mask at all times except for eating.
+Outdoor breaks/instruction will be built into the day to allow students and staff to take a break from their PPE.
+This will change based on Principal discretion and consultation from the Washtenaw County Health Department. - 6-8th grade students will be REQUIRED to wear a face mask at all times except for eating.
 Outdoor breaks/instruction will be built into the day to allow students and staff to take a break from their PPE.